Enterprise Value

 Where:

-- Total Debt: All of the long-term and short-term debt of a company
+- Total Debt: All of the long-term and short-term debt of a company, found on the balance sheet

 - Cash and Cash Equivalents: Cash and liquid investments that can be converted into cash quickly